Bene-Bac® Plus — Tips on How and When to Use | Revival Animal HealthLast updated: August 02, 2016

 - When traveling, your pet may become stressed or overexcited.
-Giving Bene-Bac ® Plus 1-2 days before the trip, the day of the trip, and the next day is recommended.
+Giving Bene-Bac ® Plus one to two days before the trip, the day of the trip, and the next day is recommended.
 This is also the recommendation when shipping puppies or kittens.

 - When changing food, give Bene-Bac® Plus the day before, on the day of change, and on the following day.
 It is recommended that a day is skipped after the last day and then a final amount given.